-Liz Solo’s musical career as vocalist, guitarist, drummer and composer/songwriter for theatre, film and the stage spans three decades.
-She is currently working on a new series of songs to be recorded and released in 2017.
-In the meantime Liz continues to write, record and perform with many different collaborators.
+Liz Solo’s career in music as vocalist, guitarist, drummer and composer/songwriter for theatre, film and the stage spans three decades.
+Liz continues to write, record and perform with many different collaborators.

-All of Liz Solo’s official releases are available for streaming and download on Bandcamp – click the album covers below or links to go directly to each album’s page.
-Some of the Lizband albums are out of print now but you can still get hard copies of “Devotion” and “Lizband” as well as The Black Bags on Vinyl and CD and Alien, The Sauce and TrixXxie on CD via mail-order or by visiting Fred’s Records.
+All of Liz Solo’s official releases are available for streaming and download on Bandcamp – click the album covers or links below to go directly to each album’s page.

 Read down through the page for official Discography, Press Quotes and a selection of photos.